Interactions-Nexus/Nexus-Wiki/tritium/users.md

 response = requests.post(f"{SERVER_URL}/users/create/user", json=data)
 print(response.json())
 ```
-{% endtab %}
-{% endtabs %}

-#### Parameters:
+### Parameters:

 `username` : The username to be associated with this user.
 The signature chain genesis (used to uniquely identify user accounts) is a hash of this username, therefore the username must be unique on the blockchain.

-{% hint style="danger" %}
+>
-If user forgets the username, he looses access to his nexus assets.
+> If user forgets the username, he looses access to his nexus assets.
 There is no option to change the username.
-Be careful when you choose a username (case sensitive) and make a point to back it up.&#x20;
+Be careful when you choose a username (case sensitive) and make a point to back it up.
-{% endhint %}
+{.is-warning}

 `password` : The password to be associated with this user.